 Inpatient admissions for attempted suicide where the patient was admitted and did not expire at the hospital have increased where the method was substances or drugs.

-The HCC, PCC, and JTNN coalitions county regions were significantly higher for inpatient admissions relating to suicide attempts.
+The counties served in HCC, PCC, and JTNN coalitions regions were significantly higher for inpatient admissions relating to suicide attempts.